OpenTalker/SadTalker/README.md

                     --expression_scale <default is 1.0, a larger value will make the motion stronger> \
                     --result_dir <a file to store results> \
                     --still <add this flag will show fewer head motion> \
+                    --preprocess <resize or crop the input image, default is crop> \
                     --enhancer <default is None, you can choose gfpgan or RestoreFormer>
 ```